Most of your Franklin half dollar value rides the price of silver up or down. At $20.95 per ounce range the minimum value is $7.94 each.

 Often mintmarked coins are the more valuable.
 Branch mint production is frequently lower causing your Franklin half dollar value to rise.
-An example is the 1952-S a $23 coin in AU condition and the 1952 without a mintmark is a $7.25 coin.
+An example is the 1952-S a $25 coin in AU condition and the 1952 without a mintmark in the same condition is a $9.27 coin.

 Two mintmarks where used, "S" for the San Francisco mint and a "D" indicating the Denver Mint.
 The mint in Philadelphia did not use a mintmark.
 Find the mint marks on the reverse, just above the Liberty Bell.

 Franklin halves are still developing collector value.
 The supply of circulated and uncirculated coins is usually enough to satisfy the demand.
 Time however is working in your favor.

 As silver rises in value more and more silver halves are thrown into the melting pot.
 The supply dwindles yearly.
 Combined with the added collectors and inevitably your Franklin half dollar value rises.
 What to do now?

 Consider your group of coins as the beginning of a coin collection.
 The start of an enjoyable and rewarding hobby.
 If that is not for you, one successful approach is to sell all your coins and use the proceeds to buy one nice rare coin.
 The one you were hoping to find in the box.
 Pass the thrill of a rare coin on to your children.

 Check back whenever curious and definitely before you sell.
 Staying current with your Franklin half dollar value is worth the effort.